AMReX-Codes/amrex/Docs/sphinx_documentation/source/AMReX_Profiling_Tools.rst

 Types of Profiling
 ==================

-AMReX's build-in profiling works through objects that start and stop timers based on user-placed macros or in the objects' constructor and destructor.
+AMReX's built-in profiling works through objects that start and stop timers based on user-placed macros or an object's constructor and destructor.
-The results of these timers are stored in a global list that is consolidated and printed during finalization, or at a user-defined flush.
+The results from these timers are stored in a global list that is consolidated and printed during finalization, or at a user-defined flush point.

-Currently, AMReX has two options for build-in profiling:
+Currently, AMReX has two options for built-in profiling:
 :ref:`sec:tiny:profiling` and :ref:`sec:full:profiling`.

 .. _sec:tiny:profiling: